statechannels/go-nitro/nitro-protocol/readme.md

 ## Deploying contracts

-### For the rinkeby testnet:
+### For the goerli testnet:

-After succesfully deploying you should see some changes to `addresses.json`.
+After successfully deploying you should see some changes to `addresses.json`.
 Please raise a pull request with this updated file.

 ```
-INFURA_TOKEN=[your token here] RINKEBY_DEPLOYER_PK=[private key used for rinkeby deploy] yarn contract:deploy-rinkeby
+INFURA_TOKEN=[your token here] RINKEBY_DEPLOYER_PK=[private key used for rinkeby deploy] yarn contract:deploy-goerli
 ```

 ### For mainnet